A comb filtering effect happens in every room in some way or another. Sometimes it can be very obvious, where other times it's very subtle.

 Example 1#: If you're recording an instrument with two different microphones and they are both different distances apart, comb filtering may occur due to the delayed time it takes the furthest away microphone to pick up and record the sound.
 To prevent this you can either move the microphones so that they are nearer the same distance, or you can use a delay effect that will add a delay to the nearer microphone, this will make sure the signal is being reached at the same time.

 Using a high quality studio microphone can help bring out the clarity in your music which will result in a higher production quality.
-I’ve written a review on the best studio microphones that I’ve used and why you should be using them for music production.

 Example 2#: If your home theatre speakers or home music studio monitors are at a different distance apart and are playing the same signal.
 Comb filtering will occur.
 Depending on the distances apart the speakers/monitors are, will determine the level of distortion that will happen.
 To prevent this, make sure your speakers or monitors are at the relatively same distances from the listener's ears.

 Studio monitors are what music producers use to hear an accurate representation of the sound signal.
-I’ve written a complete hands on guide to the best studio monitors on the market and how each one can benefit you when you’re producing music.

 Example 3#: In a home music studio or a home cinema, the listener will hear a mixture of direct and reflected sounds.
 The reflected sounds will take longer to reach the listener's ears and therefore the listener will hear an effect called comb filtering.
 This interference may be constructive or destructive depending on how the room is laid out and if it allows the reflected sounds to average out the overall response.
 To prevent this, you should make sure your speakers are high up and the sound waves aren't being blocked by any surfaces.